ankitskvmdam/clean-jsdoc-theme/README.md

 ### `title: string | HTML`

-To set the title to the navbar.
-String and HTMl is both accepted.
-Use HTML to overwrite the default HTML.
-You can do something like this
+This option sets the title of the document in the navbar.
+Both strings and HTML are accepted; use HTML to overwrite the default HTML, and a string to set a plaintext title.
+One example of this is below:

 ```json
  "title": "<img src='path/to/img' class='my-custom-class'/>"